Techy Gran grew up in one of Canada's coldest provinces and shares information for others on how to make it safely through the winter.

 They were a stoic crowd.

-A Mother's Suggestions for Staying Warm During the Game
+A Grandmother's Suggestions for Staying Warm During the Game

 - Eat enough to fire up your energy.
 Calories from carbohydrates are highly recommended.
 Porridge sticks to your ribs.
 Ask your grandma if you need menu suggestions.

 - Wool wicks moisture away better so you stay warmer.
 Dress in layers.

 - Wear a wool toque/beanie.
 Warm air escapes from the top of your head.
 Keep your ears covered because they freeze fast, as do your other tender protrusions: nose, lips, fingers.
 Wear a scarf or a ski-mask (balaclava) to cover your face.
 Fasten your mittens on a string and pull them through your jacket sleeves if you tend to leave them somewhere.